 One mistake many hamster owners make is completely replacing the bedding.
 Be sure to save a handful or two of the older bedding so that it has your hamster's smell on it.
 If you don't, your hamster won't recognise its home when you put it back and believe it's in a different place, which can make it nervous.
 A hamster feels safe where its own smell is, and ensuring it knows its home will keep it happy and preserve its peace of mind.

 2. Appropriate Bedding

 A hamster won't be happy just in a plastic cage; you have to give it bedding as well.
 Wooden shavings are a good start, but can be bad for your hamster's health.
 Ideally, you'll want to use shredded paper (free of any ink), tissue, and kitchen towels (good for absorbing urine).

-Wooden shavings are excellent for burrowing and therefore my preferred type of bedding.
-Aspen shavings are the safest.
+Aspen shavings are the safest type of wooden shaving bedding, but paper or tissue is the healthiest choice.
 Be sure to use a generous amount of bedding as a sort of 'carpet' in the bottom floor of your hamster's cage so they can get to burrowing and building nests right away.

 3. A Variety of Food